 How to Fix it

 - Keep snacks handy.
 Don’t try to power through the afternoon.
 THIS NEVER WORKS.
-When you get that craving for sugar mid-afternoon, it’s because your hungry!
+When you get that familiar craving for sugar mid-afternoon, it’s because your hungry!
 Planned snacks (especially in the afternoon) that keep you one step ahead of your hunger are key to beating sugar cravings.
 Here’s how to get this done.

 3. You’re Not Prioritizing Sleep